-Edited by Rubilyn Valdez, Graeme, Anonymous, Melvin Magadia and 2 others
+Edited by Rubilyn Valdez, Graeme, Melvin Magadia, Robbi and 1 other

 Hypothermia is characterized by the sudden drop of body temperature, and is caused by prolonged exposure to elements like wind, air, and snow.
 When a person's body heat reaches below 95 degrees Fahrenheit, the body cells lose their ability to function well.
 Severe hypothermia can lead to frostbite and worse, death., Proper layering is advised especially if you are engaged in an outdoor activity that involves unpredictable weather conditions.
 Here are a dozen ways that you can combat hypothermia.

 - 1Know your biological capacity and facts about hypothermia and frostbite.Knowledge is power and you can only protect yourself from imminent danger if you know how to prevent it.
 Before engaging in a cold-climate activity, do research about your destination and the weather forecast on the date you wish to travel.
 Determine if you are physically fit enough to undergo a strenuous activity at a very low environmental temperature.Advertisement

 - 2A few hours before the activity, eat loads of carbohydrates and fat.This increases the energy supply taken from grains and helps the body produce internal heat, which is derived from eating nuts and butter-based food.
 You should also be conscious about proper hydration and appropriate intake of fluids.
 Excessive water intake can make you feel bloated, especially if you are going into a higher altitude.
 On the other hand, shortage of fluid supply in the body will make you feel nauseous and severely exhausted, and suffer other effects of dehydration.Advertisement